Travel Awards, 39th Annual Meeting of the American Society for Virology (ASV 2020)

 NIH Fellows Awards for Research Excellence

-Alice Duchon and Chijioke Umunnakwe (Hu lab), Chad Coomer (Compton lab), and Mohamed Husen Munshi (Pathak lab) received 2020 NIH Fellows Awards for Research Excellence (FAREs) for travel to attend and present their work at a scientific meeting in the U.S. These awards, which acknowledge outstanding scientific research performed by intramural postdoctoral fellows, are sponsored by the NIH Fellows Committee, Scientific Directors, and Office of Intramural Training and Education
+Alice Duchon and Chijioke Umunnakwe (Hu lab), Chad Coomer (Compton lab), and Mohamed Husen Munshi (Pathak lab) received 2020 NIH Fellows Awards for Research Excellence (FARE) for travel to attend and present their work at a scientific meeting in the U.S. This award, which acknowledges outstanding scientific research performed by intramural postdoctoral fellows, is sponsored by the NIH Fellows Committee, Scientific Directors, and Office of Intramural Training and Education

 The following Fellows in the HIV DRP were FARE awardees in previous years: